5 Reasons, Buy & Hold Property Investors Fail at Property Development

-Making the leap to ‘property developer’ is a goal of many ambitious property investors.
+Making the leap to become a property developer is a goal of many ambitious property investors.

 There’s no hard and fast rule that says you need a buy-and-hold investment property under your belt before you undertake a development, but that path is certainly common enough to be considered the norm.

-Whilst buy-and-hold property investing and property development are two sides of the same wealth-via-property coin, success in one pursuit does not guarantee success in the other.
+Whilst buy-and-hold property investing and real estate development are two sides of the same wealth-via-property coin, success in one pursuit does not guarantee success in the other.